pguru12/dinoplasty/README.md

 *Edit names of dinosaurs already in list (make sure name changes persist across page loads). _content editable
 ###Super Hyper Fighting
 *Have a good weekend

+## Day 6 HMWK

+Categorize!
+Separate dino by era, diet, or whatever!
+Make a whole new thing with categories like messages separated into channels!

+Or just make separate lists based on second input field!